 - An Index of Reference Sheets - 23 Reference Sheets to help those using the Toolkit to become familiar with human rights principles and values, and to learn how to make best use of the Toolkit.
 The Reference Sheets also contain practical tips on how to establish a code of conduct for the group, how to peacefully resolve conflicts and how to lead Activities and Group Discussions with children.

 The Activities section, which contains:

 - An Index of Activities by Age

 - An Index of Activities by Value

 - An Index of Activities by Issue

-- An Index of Activities by Time

-- More than 80 Activities
+- 63 Activities.

 How to use the Toolkit